sumitsharma372/sumit_kumar_sharma_submission/README.md

 # AI Coding Assistant for Maang.in

 ## Overview
-This Chrome extension integrates an AI assistant directly into the `maang.in` coding platform to help users solve coding problems effectively.
+This Chrome extension integrates an AI assistant directly into the `maang.in` Algozenith coding platform to help users solve coding problems effectively.
 It guides users by providing hints, suggesting solution approaches, and assisting in logic-building for specific coding challenges.

 ## Features
-- **AI Guidance**: Offers step-by-step hints and strategies to tackle coding problems.
+- **Context-Aware AI Guidance**: Provides tailored hints, strategies, and step-by-step guidance to tackle coding challenges effectively.
-- **Problem Understanding**: Helps break down the problem statement into simpler parts.
-- **Logic Development**: Assists in building the logic for the solution without directly providing the code.
-- **Interactive Chat**: Users can chat with the AI assistant to refine their understanding and approach.
-- **Website Specific**: Tailored to work exclusively with `maang.in` for seamless integration.
+- **Comprehensive Problem Analysis**: Breaks down problem statements into simpler, more understandable components to enhance comprehension.
+- **Code Review Assistance**: Tracks the user’s most recently written code and offers constructive feedback for improvement.
+- **Seamless Theme Integration**: Adapts flawlessly to both light and dark themes of the `maang.in` platform, ensuring a consistent visual experience.
+- **Customizable Chat Interface**: Features a resizable and draggable chatbox, allowing users to adjust its position and size as needed.
+- **Persistent Context Management**: Retains chat history for each problem to maintain context.
+Automatically clears inactive chats after two days, enabling a fresh start for new problem-solving sessions.
+- **Keyboard Shortcut for Quick Access**: Includes a convenient shortcut (`Alt+A`) to instantly open the AI chatbox.

 ## Technology Stack
 - **Manifest Version**: MV3 (Manifest Version 3)
 - **Frontend**: HTML, CSS, JavaScript
-- **Backend AI**: Llama API
+- **Model**: llama-3.1-70b-versatile
+- **API Platform**: Grog

 ## Installation
 1. Clone or download the repository.